CDLUC3/dmsp_aws_prototype/README.md

 Update Sceptre (at any time): `pip install sceptre -U`

-### Install UC3 Sceptre Utilities
+### Install UC3 Sceptre utilities

 Clone the [uc3-sceptre-utils repository](https://github.com/CDLUC3/uc3-sceptre-utils)

 Build and install the python based resolvers and hooks for Sceptre: `pip install ./`

-### SSM parameter setup
+### Required SSM parameters

+The following SSM parameters must be setup manually in your AWS account prior to installation.
+Note that the instructions below use the AWS CLI but you may set them up through the AWS console as well.

-You must add your administrator email to the SSM parameter store.
-This email will receive fatal error messages produced by the lambdas
+Add your administrator email to the SSM parameter store.
+This email will receive fatal error messages produced by the Lambdas
 - Admin email: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/AdminEmail --value "[email]" --type "String"`

-You must add the Rails master key for the application in src/ecs to the SSM parameter store.
-If the config/master.key does not exist in the environment, you will need to run `EDITOR=vim cd src/ecs && bundle install && bin/rails credentials:edit` Make any necessary changes to the values via the editor.
-- Rails master key: `aws ssm put-parameter --name /uc3/dmp/hub/[env]/RailsMasterKey --value "[key]" --type "String"`

 **Note:** After the sqs.yaml stack is created, AWS will send an email to the address you define in the `AdminEmail` parameter.
 You will need to click the link in that email to confirm the subscription!